quay/enhancements/enhancements/quota-layer-deduplication.md

 Directly replacing the current calculation method with summing unique entries in the `imagestorage` table gives us the desired effect, including the size of manifest lists, but does not work at scale.
 The size of the `manifestblob` and `imagestorage` tables can be in the millions for a single organization.
 This requires more time than can be spent in a single request.

 A background job can be used to sum the total asynchronously but will still have issues at scale.
-When ever a blob is created/deleted the sum is now stale and will need to be recalculated.
+When ever a blob is created/deleted the sum is now stale and will need to be re-calculated.
 The time it takes to compute the reported value (time in queue+actual computation) will cause drift from the real value, allowing namespaces/repositories to go beyond their quota limits.

 #### Solution: Using a Running Total

-Another approach instead of recalculating the total each time is to keep a running total of the namespace/repository sizes.
+Another approach instead of re-calculating the total each time is to keep a running total of the namespace/repository sizes.
 We can split the calculation of blobs in two phases, backfill and inflight.
 Backfill will count each pre-existing blob in the registry and the inflight will keep a running total of the blobs in the future.
-All blobs can be accounted for by using the start time of the backfill.
+We can use the start time of the backfill as the delimiter between the two.
+When the backfill has started all existing blobs will be accounted for.
+Inflight additions/subtractions will start when it sees the backfill has started.

 **Backfill** A table `namespacesize` will be added with the columns `namespace_id, size_bytes, backfill_start_ms, backfill_complete`.
 The backfill runs within an asyncronous worker that discovers namespaces/repositories to run the backfill for.
 The backfill worker then executes the following steps:
 1. Discover namespaces/repositories to calculate backfill total for
     - Either on demand through queue or background by searching the repository/namespace tables
 2. For each namespace/repository insert the start time of the total into the database under `backfill_start_ms`
-3. Run the total for the namespace/repository using the following queries which account for deduplicating blobs.
+3. Run the total for the namespace/repository using the following queries which accounts for deduplicating blobs.
       ```python
       # Namespace
       derived_ns = (